 7. Egg Shells

-There is often a common misconception that eggs shells are good your disposal, but that is not true.
+There is often a common misconception that eggs shells are good your garbage disposal, but that is not true.
 Egg shells are gritty once ground and can cause a significant clog.
 Just like your fibrous foods; you also run the risk of them getting caught around the blades.

 If you find yourself in need of a drain unclogging, look no further than Anderson Plumbing, Heating & Air.
 Call us a (866) 374-0402 for all of your drain and plumbing needs!